-2 The Code Book
+2. The Code Book

-When, in the course of human events, it becomes $^{10}$ necessary for one people to disadve the political bands which $^{20}$ have connected them with another, and to assume among the $^{30}$ powers of the early hat he separate and equil station to $^{40}$ which the laws of nature and of nature's God emitide $^{50}$ them, a decent respect to the opinions of maniful requires $^{60}$ that they should declare the causes which immed hum $^{50}$ the separation.
+When, in the course of human events, it becomes 10 necessary for one people to dissolve the political bands which 20 lave connected them with another, and to assume among the 20 90 more of the early, the spurste and equal station to 40 which the laws of nature and of nature's God entitle 50 them, a decent respect to the opinions of markind requires 60 that they should declare the causes which impel them to 70 the separation.

-We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with creatin inalienable rights, that among these Oo.
-If is, liberty and the pursuit of happiness; That to 110secure these rights, governments are instituted among men, deriving their pinst governs from the constant of the governex!
-That we have and the replet to alter or to 150s holdshik it, and to institute a new government, larying its Gomandian con such principles and organizing its powers in such form, at to them shall seem most likely to effect their stafer and happiness.
-Prudence, indeed, will dictate that government: Plongen esthiltished should not be changed for light and transient causes; and accordingly all experience lath shewn, that mankind are more disposed to utiffe, while evids are sufferable, than or clight themselves by abolishing the forms to which they are Gacaustoned.
+We hold these truths to be self-evident, 80 that all men are created equal, that they are endowed 90 by their Creator with certain inalienable rights, that among these 100 re.
+His, liberty and the pursuin of happiness; That to 1^{10} secure these rights, governments are instituted among men, deriving their 1^{20} past powers from the consent of the governed; That whenever 1^{10} Sun y from of government becomes destructive of these ends, it 1^{40} is the right of the people to alter or to 1^{50} shockish it, and to institute a new government, laying its 106 foundation on such principles and organizing its powers in such 1^{10} from, as to them shall seem most likely to effect 1^{80} their sixtly and happiness.
+Prudence, indeed, will dictate that governments 1^{90} long established should not be changed for light and transient 2^{100} causes; and accordingly all experience bath shewn, that mankind are 2^{10} more disposed to suffer, while evids are sufferable, than to 2^{20} cight themselves by a bolishing the forms to which they are 2^{20} decoastomed.

-But when a long train of abuses and usurpations, 240 pursuing invariably the same object vrinces a design to reduce them $^{250}$ under absolute deposition, it is their right, it is their 260 dupt, to throw of mach government, and to provide we 270 Guards for their fature security.
-Such has been the patient 280 inffrance of these Colonies; and such is now the necessity 290 which constrains them to alter their former system of government.
-300 The history of the present King of certa Britan is $^{310}$ a history of repeated injuries and usurpations, all having in $^{320}$ direct object the establishment of an absolute tyranny over these $^{330}$ States.
-To gover this, let fact be builted to $^{340}$ cmid wold.
+But when a long train of abuses and usurpations, 240 pursuing invariably the same object owinces a design to reduce them 250 under absolute desposium, it is their ight, it is their 250 duty, to threw off owth operations and to provide more 270 Gunst for their future security.
+Such has been the patient 280 sufferance of these Colonies; and such is now the necessity 280-which constrains them to aller their former systems of government, 300 the history of the present King of Great Britain is 310_a history of repeated injuries and usurpations, all having in 320 direct object the establishment of an absolute tyrams over these 330 States.
+To prove this, let facts be submitted as 370-Cundid world.